vittorius/zed-settings-sync/README.md

-**Zed Settings Sync** is an extension for [Zed](https://zed.dev) that aims to add support of automatically syncing your global and per-project config files to a Github Gist using LSP
+**Zed Settings Sync** is an extension for [Zed](https://zed.dev) that aims to add support of automatically syncing your global and per-project config files to a Github Gist using LSP.

 Using LSP is a workaround because of the limited capabilities of current Zed extensions API.